Manufacture of carpets and rugs — Strategic Scorecard

 -

-ER07Structural Knowledge Asymmetry 3View ER07 attribute detailsModerate Knowledge Asymmetry.
+ER07Structural Knowledge Asymmetry 3 solutions 3View ER07 attribute detailsModerate Knowledge Asymmetry.
 While the basic mechanics of tufting are standardized, deep knowledge is now concentrated in advanced material science, circular economy logistics, and chemical durability.
 Firms that invest in proprietary bio-based fibers or closed-loop recycling processes create a competitive moat that prevents their product from becoming a pure commodity.

 - Metric: Companies focusing on sustainable certifications often command a 5-10% price premium over standard tufted products.